Grilled Mackerel in a Pan (Without Fish Smell)

 - Good source of omega-3 acids: Mackerel is higher in inflammation-fighting omega-3 acids than other commonly eaten fish.
 It is also a good source of vitamin B6 and niacin, which are important for our health.

-How to pick the best fresh mackerel:
+How to pick fresh mackerel

 Fresh mackerel should have firm flesh, clean and shimmering skin, and bright eyes.
 Make sure to keep the skin on when you ask the butcher to clean and fillet it for you.
 The skin will keep the flesh moist, and it provides the smoky flavor.